Startup hiring is competitive. Discover how to attract top talent, showcase your culture, and build an amazing team with Clera.io's expert strategies.

 Website and Careers Page

 Your website, particularly your careers page, should be the main hub for your videos.
 Think of it as a virtual office tour and cultural showcase.
 Embed your videos prominently on your careers page, next to job descriptions and company culture info.
 This ensures potential candidates immediately see the authentic voices of your employees.
 Consider creating a "Life at [Your Startup Name]" or "Meet the Team" section.
 For startups, this builds trust and credibility.
 Remember to optimize your videos for the web by using a responsive video player.
 Ensure each video has a clear call to action, directing viewers to apply or learn more.
-Encourage candidates to visit suggested page to know more.
+Encourage candidates to reach out to learn more.

 Social Media Marketing